 The current committee was elected at our AGM held on 10 November 2016:

-- General members - Tim Adams, Mik Aidt, David Harris, Jonathan Wright and Kerrie Kruger
+- General members: Tim Adams, Mik Aidt, David Harris, Jonathan Wright and Sara van der Meer.

 Vicki is now virtually retired after a long career in tertiary education as a teacher, instructional designer and program manager.
 She is passionate about sustainability and protecting our environment for future generations.
 Vicki was Treasurer from 2012-2016 before becoming President.
 Vicki coordinates major events including Sustainable House Day, Green Drinks and other GS activities.
 She is a keen cyclist and leads a supportive local womens’ cycling group, the Bellarine Belles.